Talha5t5/AR-Video/README.txt

 HOW TO ADD MORE IMAGE/VIDEO PAIRS ──────────────────────────────────
-1. Add your new image to  tools/images/new_image.jpg
+1. Add your new image to  tools/images/new_image.jpg   (or reuse the existing tools folder you prefer)
 2. Add your new video to   app/src/main/assets/videos/new_video.mp4
-3. Re-run arcoreimg build-db to regenerate ar_images.imgdb
+3. Re-run `arcoreimg build-db` to regenerate `ar_images.imgdb` with the new image:
+     ./arcoreimg build-db \
+       --input_images_directory=./tools/images/ \
+       --output_db_path=./app/src/main/assets/ar_images.imgdb
-4. Add entry to imageVideoMap:
+4. Add an entry to `videoConfig` in `ArVideoActivity.kt`, for example:

-     "new_image" to "videos/new_video.mp4"
+     "new_image" to VideoData(
+         displayName = "My New Experience",
+         imageName   = "new_image.jpg",
+         videoPath   = "videos/new_video.mp4",
+         width       = 0.20f
+     )

-5. Rebuild the app
+5. Rebuild and run the app on an ARCore device.

+RUNTIME BEHAVIOUR
+─────────────────
+• When the camera clearly sees a registered target image, the app:
+  – Creates an AR plane exactly on top of the image
+  – Starts the corresponding video from the local assets using ExoPlayer
+• If the camera loses tracking of that image:
+  – The video is paused
+  – The AR plane is hidden
+• When the same image is seen again, the video resumes from where it stopped.
+• If multiple known images are visible, each has its own video/plane, but playback may be limited by the ExoPlayer pool size (`poolSize` in `ExoPlayerPool`).

 TROUBLESHOOTING